 1. General

-Appointments shall be for a specified period of time not to exceed one fiscal year, at a specified salary.
-Except for appointments to faculty positions for summer school, appointments shall not extend beyond the end of a fiscal year.
+Appointments shall not exceed one academic or fiscal year except in the following limited circumstances: (1) term appointments beyond one year for non-tenure track faculty under procedures specifically established for that purposes as permitted in Section I (Tenure-Track and Non-Tenure Track Positions); or (2) appointments to faculty positions for summer school,

 Recommendations for appointments to the faculty will be made by the departmental chairperson or equivalent after consultation with the faculty concerned, and subject to the approval of the dean, chief academic officer, and chief executive officer of the campus, who alone shall make the final recommendation for appointment.
 (See definition of appointment, Page l.)